Pictured above: Juan DeJesus Barroso - "Honoring the Fruit Picker" While the Idyllwild Arts campus…

 “Beautiful and safe,” Dani’s father, Lauro, had explained before he and his wife, Monica, left Idyllwild after dropping off their daughters for the new school year.
 “It was a good choice to move the girls away from Mexico City when they were little.”

-“Good for Dani and Andi unless they wanted to become cellists!” added Monica.
+“Valle de Bravo was good for Dani and Andi unless they wanted to become cellists!” added Monica.

 Yet they managed, and this August Andi joined her sister, older by three years, in the Academy’s orchestra and chamber ensembles.